-Brilliant, but I just don’t think our clients would be particularly enamoured.
+Brilliant, but I just don’t think our clients would be particularly enamored.
 For one, I’d have spectacularly missed out on the crucial thing that matters to clients – what we can do for them.
 And remember: we’re in the business of personalised services upon which people’s future prosperity and well-being depend.
 Our clients hold us to high standards and expect our working hours to revolve around them.

 What I’m getting at, in a roundabout way I suppose, is that businesses like us should be more concerned about our customer proposition.
-In simple words, what we promise the customer; the benefits we give them; the promises we make and the guarantees we can offer.
+In simple words, what we promise the customer; the benefits we give them; the promises we make, and the guarantees we can offer.

 In fact, I’d go so far as to argue that we should spend far more time honing our customer proposition rather than defining esoteric visions.
-Because in our line of work, success, brand awareness and sustainable growth all come from the results we bring to our customers.
+Because in our line of work, success, brand awareness, and sustainable growth all come from the results we bring to our customers.

 That’s why I have always developed a credo that is all about the customer.
-We promise to be transparent, for instance, and completely frank about things such as costs, fees and percentages.
+We promise to be transparent, for instance, and completely frank about things such as costs, fees, and percentages.
 No hidden charges for us.
 We promise to be independent, which means we’re not under obligation to specific vendors and so can do the best for you.
-We promise to listen and understand because all our success stories start with putting clients at the centre of the solutions we build.
+We promise to listen and understand because all our success stories start with putting clients at the center of the solutions we build.
 There are quite a few other line items, but you get my gist.

 Of course, I realise companies can have all three: a mission, a vision and a customer proposition.
 Many do.
 But what I’m saying is that in our world, what we can do for a customer is far more important than our long-term goals as a firm.
-For when customer needs are prioritised, growth and success come as a natural consequence.
+When customer needs are prioritised, growth and success come as a natural consequence.

 Wealth management is a skill that if done right can have a tremendously positive impact on people’s lives by helping them achieve financial security.
-Check out my latest article on industry standards here.
+Check out my article on industry standards here.

 About Mike Coady